List of Star Fox characters: Star Fox

 or Team Star Fox, is a band of adventurers-for-hire often employed by General Pepper.
 The team is headed by Fox McCloud.
-Star Fox 64 fills in the background of the team where at its founding, it was composed of James McCloud, Peppy Hare, and Pigma Dengar (who later betrays the team and sides with Andross).
-Peppy later retires from active flight duty shortly before Star Fox: Assault and was more or less replaced by Krystal, Fox's love interest.
+Star Fox 64 fills in the background of the team: at its founding, it was composed of James McCloud, Peppy Hare, and Pigma Dengar, who later betrays the team and sides with Andross.
+Peppy later retires from active flight duty shortly before Star Fox: Assault and was essentially replaced by Krystal, Fox's love interest.
 The team's primary aircraft is the Arwing, their land craft is the Landmaster, and the team's mothership is known as the Great Fox.
 The team is made up of Fox McCloud, Falco Lombardi, Krystal, Slippy Toad, and Peppy Hare.

 Fox McCloud

-is a red fox, the main character of the series, the leader of the team and James McCloud's son.
+is a red fox, the main character of the series, the leader of the team, and James McCloud's son.
 Fox wears a green suit.
 When he hears about his father's disappearance, he drops out of the Corneria Defense Force.
 At the start of the series, Fox is young and still training under Peppy Hare, his father's friend and wingmate.
 He becomes an expert pilot, skilled in both air and ground-based attacking, as seen in Star Fox: Assault.
 Fox begins a relationship with Krystal in Star Fox Adventures which continues through Star Fox: Assault and possibly ends in Star Fox: Command when Fox forces her off the team for fear of her safety, though the outcome can change depending on the route and ending.

 Fox is also a playable character in all five games in the Super Smash Bros. series.
+In Super Smash Bros.
+Brawl, his Final Smash finishing move summoned a Landmaster onto the screen.
+Fox is also a playable character in the Switch version of Ubisoft's Starlink: Battle for Atlas.

-The character is voiced in English by Steve Malpass in Star Fox Adventures, Jim Walker in Star Fox: Assault, and Mike West in Starlink: Battle for Atlas and Super Smash Bros.
+Fox is voiced by Mike West in Star Fox 64, Star Fox 64 3D, Super Smash Bros.
+4, Star Fox Zero, Starlink: Battle for Atlas, and Super Smash Bros.
 Ultimate.
+The character is voiced in English by Steve Malpass in Star Fox Adventures and Jim Walker in Star Fox: Assault.
 In the Japanese versions, he is voiced by Shinobu Satouchi in Star Fox 64, Super Smash Bros., and Super Smash Bros.
 Melee, Kenji Nojima in Star Fox: Assault, Super Smash Bros.
-Brawl, and Super Smash Bros. for Nintendo 3DS and Wii U and by Takashi Ohara from Star Fox 64 3D onwards.
+Brawl, and Super Smash Bros. for Nintendo 3DS and Wii U, and by Takashi Ohara from Star Fox 64 3D onwards.
+He is voiced by Glen Powell in The Super Mario Galaxy Movie.
+Hunter McCoy voices the character in the 2026 remake.